SalihErenYuceturk/DSA-Python/README.md

 - add_rear(item_in) - Add item_in to the rear of the deque.
 - remove_front() - Remove the front item from the deque and return that item.
 - remove_rear() - Remove the rear item from the deque and return that item.
-- is_empty() - Return true if the deque is empty.
-Else false.
+- is_empty() - Return True if the deque is empty.
+Else False.
 - size() - Return the number of items in the deque.

 ## 1.4 - Unordered List